The Tymes

 Early career

-The group first formed in 1956 in Philadelphia under the name The Latineers.
-The original lineup featured George Williams, Albert Berry, George Hilliard, and Donald Banks, crafting their signature blend of doo-wop and R&B on street corners and local venues.
-They were discovered by producer Billy Jackson, which led to their first recording contract with the local label Cameo-Parkway Records in 1963, prompting their name change to The Tymes.
+The group first formed in 1956 as the Latineers, with a core lineup featuring George Williams, Albert Berry, George Hilliard, and Donald Banks.
+They honed their doo-wop style on the street corners of Philadelphia before catching the ear of local record producer Billy Jackson.
+This led to their first recording session and a name change to The Tymes, signing with the local label Cameo-Parkway Records.

 Breakthrough